How to Apply / Eligibility

 |2.||Choose a program that offers French immersion (see list of programs).
 Apply to your program via the Ontario Universities Application Centre.
 Be sure to select the French immersion option on the program details screen.|

-After you have received an offer of admission from uOttawa, pass the Immersion Entry Test, an online test that assesses your competence in reading, listening, speaking and writing.
+After you have received an offer of admission from uOttawa that includes French immersion, pass the Immersion Entry Test, an online test that assesses your competence in reading, listening, speaking and writing.
 This test is compulsory to confirm admission to the French Immersion Stream.

 Applying from another university or college